wpgeeks/force-add-to-cart/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WooCommerce plugin that allows you to force add a product to the shopping cart when a linked product is added.
+A WooCommerce plugin that allows you to force add a product to the shopping cart.

 == Description ==